Love Family: History

 Paul Erdmann, a former television salesman from California, moved to Seattle in 1968.
 The Love Family began in October 1968 as a communal household on Queen Anne Hill, Seattle, with their charter being written in 1971.
 Shortly after its founding, Erdmann renamed himself Love Israel; many of his followers adopted the "Israel" surname and biblical or virtue first names.

 Within the first ten years, the community expanded to a network of about twelve communal homes and businesses.
-As more people arrived and settled in the surrounding neighborhood, Erdmann, as the leader, continued to inherit land and homes (primarily from those who joined) in other, more rural areas of Washington state, Alaska, and Hawaii.
+As more people arrived and settled in the surrounding neighborhood, Erdmann, as the leader, continued to inherit land and homes (primarily from those who joined) in other, more rural areas of Washington, Alaska, and Hawaii.

 In 1972, two members of the family died after ritually breathing toluene fumes out of a plastic bag.

 In 1974, plenty of Love Israel Family members danced and sang on stage at the World’s Fair in Spokane, Washington.

 By 1979, the group had about 300 members.

-In 1983 a conflict emerged within the family, led by members such as Logic Israel (Brian Allen), one of the principal elders in the family.
-This culminated in 1984, when the family returned $1.6 million and 14 Seattle properties to former member Daniel Gruener (Richness Love) as part of an out-of-court settlement.
+In 1983, a conflict emerged within the family, led by members such as Logic Israel (Brian Allen), one of the principal elders in the family.
+This culminated in 1984, when the family returned $1.6 million and 14 Seattle properties to former member Daniel Gruener (Richness Israel) as part of an out-of-court settlement.
 Membership dwindled from 500 to 100 as the group was forced to give back assets and money to disenchanted members.

 After the conflict, about 40 remaining members moved to properties in Arlington, and around 30 moved to Los Angeles.
 The Arlington commune supported both a local organic restaurant and an annual festival open to the public called the Garlic Festival, which drew crowds to the property.

-In early 2004 the family sold their Arlington properties to the Union for Reform Judaism due to bankruptcy.
+In early 2004, the family sold their Arlington properties to the Union for Reform Judaism due to bankruptcy.
 In 2007, the former Arlington family grounds became Camp Kalsman, a Jewish summer camp.
 The remaining members moved to China Bend, a property along the Columbia River, in April 2004, and later to a property in Bothell, Washington.

-In January 2016, it was reported that Love Israel was battling stage 4 cancer.
-He died on February 1.
-Gruener died in 2019.
+Love Israel died in February 2016, less than a month after it was reported he was diagnosed with cancer.
+Daniel Gruener died in 2019.